 When you arrive at the admin home screen you are greeted with this search bar situation:

 Nine times out of ten I just use it to search up a student so I can do the things I mentioned above.
-There are a few ways to do this, but generally what I do is just type the students last name and hit search.
+There are a few ways to do this such as search by student ID number, but generally what I do is just type the students last name and hit search.
 From there you are presented with a list of students at the school with the last name and I hit CTRL+F (Find) and type the first name.
 I quickly check the grade level to see if it’s the right one, and bam!

 While you can’t search by student first name by just typing it in, I have found a way to search by first name for those situations when you don’t know the student’s last name…which happens a lot in a push-in situation, or as you collaborate with teachers and you only have the first name.